josemanuel22/DeepAR.jl/README.md

 Contributions to the DeepAR module are welcome.
 Please submit issues and pull requests on the repository.

 ## License
-DeepAR is licensed under MIT.
+DeepAR is licensed under [MIT License](LICENSE).
 Please check the repository for more details.

 ---